 Although the logic of the market, and Leadbeater’s analysis of personalisation would suggest that demand will stimulate the market therefore through local care markets, if there is a demand, they may re-emerge.

+Cash payments were previously made via the Independent Living Fund, however there was a tight eligibility criteria for this funding and it was not widely available to all people with learning difficulties.
+See p.
+8.

+See p.
+81 for introductions to the participants.

-881 The term personal assistant was abbreviated to PA by the majority of participants.
+The term personal assistant was abbreviated to PA by the majority of participants.
 Where PA was used in interviews it has been transcribed verbatim in all another places the full title has been used.

-Circle of support
+A circle of support in the context of support for people with learning difficulties refers to a group of people, largely or exclusively informal supporters who have a close relationship with the person and offer support, guidance and advocacy when needed.

 This research project involved a variety of people who use direct payments and was not specifically focused on people with learning difficulties.
 Rather people who described their impairment as ‘[a] physical impairment’ formed the majority of the sample.